 10. Lots of fresh produce is made in the Puglia region.
 Can you tell us about what type of food is made?
 What is your favourite?

 One of my most joyful food experiences is making fresh tomato salsa with Cecilia, our cook's mother.
 It is a full days work.
 We gathered up the harvested tomatoes, squeezed them from their skins by hand, cook them in large cauldrons, slowly stirring over open fires in the open air and finally pour the rich salsa into dark green bottles.
 It is a family affair as genuine and as wholesome as the tomato sauce itself.

 11. There are some fantastic shopping opportunities in Puglia.
 Where do you most love shopping and what kind of artefacts or special pieces can people expect to pick up?

-I am particularly enthusiastic about Tessitura Calabrese - a family run business that make bedlinen, towels, tablecloths and napkins all to order.
+I am particularly enthusiastic about Tessitura Calabrese - a family-run business that makes bedlinen, towels, tablecloths and napkins all to order.

 Our guests get carried away choosing colour combinations, trims and embroidered designs which are sewn right there on the premises.
 For special pieces, I visit a local antique dealer who has an incredible selection of old ceramics and pottery to choose from which are spectacularly displayed in his home.